ukungzulfah/jts-express-example/README.md

 A production-ready Express.js server with TypeScript implementing the **Janus Token System (JTS)** - a two-component authentication architecture for secure, revocable, and stateless API authentication.

+This project uses **@engjts/auth**, a modern implementation of JTS that provides enhanced security and performance over the original jts-core package.

 ## Table of Contents

 1. [Overview](#overview)